How to run Linux on Windows machine.

 Using Virtual Machines:

 This is how you can experience Linux on Windows.
+If you are looking to taste Android on Linux then you should know about the Android Emulators For Linux which allows you to run Android apps on Linux machines.
 For more Linux How To’s stay tuned CuriousPost.

 Spread the word by sharing this article with your friends.
 We need your help to grow.